Antibiotic: Synthetic antibiotics derived from dyes

-Synthetic antibiotic chemotherapy as a science and development of antibacterials began in Germany with Paul Ehrlich in the late 1880s.
+Synthetic antibiotic chemotherapy as a science and the development of antibacterials began in Germany with Paul Ehrlich in the late 1880s.
 Ehrlich noted certain dyes would colour human, animal, or bacterial cells, whereas others did not.
-He then proposed the idea that it might be possible to create chemicals that would act as a selective drug that would bind to and kill bacteria without harming the human host.
+He then proposed that it might be possible to create chemicals that would act as a selective drug that would bind to and kill bacteria without harming the human host.
 After screening hundreds of dyes against various organisms, in 1907, he discovered a medicinally useful drug, the first synthetic antibacterial organoarsenic compound salvarsan, now called arsphenamine.

 This heralded the era of antibacterial treatment that was begun with the discovery of a series of arsenic-derived synthetic antibiotics by both Alfred Bertheim and Ehrlich in 1907.
 Ehrlich and Bertheim had experimented with various chemicals derived from dyes to treat trypanosomiasis in mice and spirochaeta infection in rabbits.
-While their early compounds were too toxic, Ehrlich and Sahachiro Hata, a Japanese bacteriologist working with Erlich in the quest for a drug to treat syphilis, achieved success with the 606th compound in their series of experiments.
+While their early compounds were too toxic, Ehrlich and Sahachiro Hata, a Japanese bacteriologist working with Ehrlich in the quest for a drug to treat syphilis, achieved success with the 606th compound in their series of experiments.
 In 1910, Ehrlich and Hata announced their discovery, which they called drug "606", at the Congress for Internal Medicine at Wiesbaden.
 The Hoechst company began to market the compound toward the end of 1910 under the name Salvarsan, now known as arsphenamine.
 The drug was used to treat syphilis in the first half of the 20th century.
 In 1908, Ehrlich received the Nobel Prize in Physiology or Medicine for his contributions to immunology.
 Hata was nominated for the Nobel Prize in Chemistry in 1911 and for the Nobel Prize in Physiology or Medicine in 1912 and 1913.

 The first sulfonamide and the first systemically active antibacterial drug, Prontosil, was developed by a research team led by Gerhard Domagk in 1932 or 1933 at the Bayer Laboratories of the IG Farben conglomerate in Germany, for which Domagk received the 1939 Nobel Prize in Physiology or Medicine.
 Sulfanilamide, the active drug of Prontosil, was not patentable as it had already been in use in the dye industry for some years.
 Prontosil had a relatively broad effect against Gram-positive cocci, but not against enterobacteria.
 Research was stimulated apace by its success.
 The discovery and development of this sulfonamide drug opened the era of antibacterials.